viamrobotics/rdk/README.md

 ```
 # get ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS by talking to Eliot or Eric
+# export the path as an environment variable:
+export ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/json/credentials
 go install go.viam.com/utils/artifact/cmd/artifact
-# place new artifacts in artifact_data
+# place new artifacts in ./artifact/data
 artifact push
 git add .artifact
 # commit the file at some point